-15. Keeping medical records
+17. Keeping medical records

-- 15.1.
+- 17.1.
 PRBs will ensure the following details are recorded in respect of any of the PRB's Players on Smartabase (or such other centrally documented system as may be notified by Rugby AU):

-- 15.1.1.
-(Medications) those details listed as required fields on Smartabase (or such other centrally documented system as may be notified by Rugby AU) regarding any Medication provided to that Player in accordance with this Policy (including when the PRB's Team Doctor has been notified that a Medication has been provided), which will include:
+- 17.1.1.
+(Medications) the following details regarding any Medication provided to that Player in accordance with this Policy (including when the PRB's Team Doctor has been notified that a Medication has been provided):

 - a) Player's name;

 - b) date of provision;

 - c) date of sign-off by Doctor (if applicable);

 - d) Medication name;

 - e) strength;

 - f) amount of Medication provided;

 - g) dosage instructions;

 - h) route of administration;

 - i) batch number (for injections);

 - j) expiry date of Medication (for injections);

 - k) any known allergies; and

-- I) any adverse reactions;

-- 15.1.2.
-(Injury or Illness) those details listed as required fields on Smartabase regarding any injury or illness that may impact the Player's ability to be selected, play or train; and

-- 15.1.3.
-(Medical Procedure) those details listed as required fields on Smartabase (or such other centrally documented system as may be notified by Rugby AU) regarding any Medical Procedure administered or conducted in relation to that Player in accordance with this Policy (including when the PRB's Team Doctor has been notified that a Medical Procedure has been administered or conducted).